Brandon Nursing Home Abuse Lawyer

-Bedsores, poor hygiene, dehydration, malnutrition, sacral ulcers, and failure to thrive can all point to ongoing nursing home neglect.
-In some cases, a single neglectful incident can cause great harm; for example, carelessly administering the wrong medication can cause dangerous drug interactions.
-When these incidents occur, whether over a long period or just once, you have a legal obligation to report it.
+Bedsores, poor hygiene, dehydration, malnutrition, sacral ulcers and failure to thrive can all point to ongoing nursing home neglect.
+In some cases, a single neglectful incident can cause great harm.
+For example, carelessly administering the wrong medication can cause dangerous drug interactions.
+When such incidents occur, whether over a long period or just once, you have a legal obligation to report it.

 Nursing home residents have a legal right to privacy, including in their communications and bodily dignity.
-Leaving the door open to a public space during toileting can damage the victim’s psychological well-being, for example.
-Interfering with a resident’s visitations, withholding food or phone privileges, and making threats to take away essentials are other examples of psychological abuse.
+Leaving the door open to a public space during toileting can damage the victim’s psychological well-being.
+Name-calling and bullying are other types of psychological abuse and neglect.
+Also, interfering with a resident’s visitations, withholding food or phone privileges and making threats to take away essentials are other examples of psychological abuse.

-Florida nursing home facilities are required by law to provide specific services and foster a safe environment that protects residents’ rights.
+Florida law mandates that nursing home facilities must provide specific services and foster a safe environment that protects residents’ rights.
 Among other qualifications, facilities must provide:

-- Experienced, qualified staff with the number of educational hours required by the state and up-to-date vaccinations
+- Experienced, qualified staff with the number of educational hours required by the state.

-- At least one physician, one nurse, and one dietician available to residents
+- At least one physician, one nurse and one dietitian must be available to residents.

-Call our law firm today at 1-800-516-4783 today to schedule your free, no-obligation case consultation.
-We do not collect an attorney’s fee until you are successful in receiving compensation from those responsible.
+Call our law firm today to schedule your free, no-obligation case consultation.
+Call us at 1-866-548-9636.
+We do not collect fees until you are successful in receiving compensation from those responsible.